DNKonanov/geneGraph/README.md

 * subgraph_img.ps file as image and
 * subgraph_img.dot file with DOT description of subgraph (DOT is popular graph structure description language)

+Additional parameters:
+* ` --freq_min` - minimal edge frequency to draw.
+Edge frequency is number of genomes with this edge.
+* ` --da` - legacy parameter.
+Draws all edges in any case, but if edge frequency < ` --freq_min`, edge doesnt influence to graph layout.